 A revamp of organisational tools on a small budget

 In their mission to end child hunger, Mary’s Meals operate in challenging environments in some of the world’s poorest countries and collaborate with a variety of suppliers and a huge volunteer network.
 Not only did the size of the charity pose challenges but as a member of the third sector with low running costs, Mary’s Meals required a solution which accounted for their limited budget.
 There was a business requirement to improve upon and strengthen organisational tools and processes to allow the global IT support service to work in a more agile way with their suppliers and within their growing team.

-Implementing Jira, Jira Service Desk and Confluence across the charity
+Implementing Jira, Jira Service Management and Confluence across the charity